Kole Calhoun Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.2 K/9, the sixth-best in the league.
+- The 9.2 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.

-- The Angels' 4.81 team ERA ranks 25th across all league pitching staffs.
+- The Angels' 4.79 team ERA ranks 25th among all league pitching staffs.

 - Angels pitchers combine to rank 23rd in baseball in home runs surrendered (182 total, 1.3 per game).

-- The righty last pitched on Saturday against the Oakland Athletics, when he went six innings, allowing two earned runs while giving up four hits.
+- In his last appearance on Saturday, the right-hander threw six innings against the Oakland Athletics, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.